vanaf1979/va79-base-theme/readme.md

 This theme is is still in development and is my personal boilerplate for building wordpress themes. feel free to fork this repo to make it your own.

 #### NPM
-This theme usses [NPM](https://www.npmjs.com/) for dependancy management.
+This theme uses [NPM](https://www.npmjs.com/) for dependancy management.
 ```console
 $ npm install // to initialize and install the dependancies.
 ```

 #### Laravel Mix
-This theme usses [Laravel Mix](https://laravel.com/docs/5.7/mix) to compiling assets with webpack.
+This theme uses [Laravel Mix](https://laravel.com/docs/5.7/mix) to compiling assets with webpack.
 The content of the /src directory will be compiled to the /public directory.
 ```console
 $ npm run dev // Run all Mix tasks.
 ```